- Optimizely X Web Experimentation

 To overcome this, Optimizely offers the option to load variation code asynchronously instead.
 This allows the more visible components on the page to load synchronously first, and then loads any resource-intensive components further down the page without forcing users to wait to interact with your page.

-In order to load components asynchronously, Optimizely will include two snippets instead of the standard single snippet.
-The project snippet will load synchronously, and once that is complete, the second snippet will begin to load the asynchronous variation code.
+To load components asynchronously, Optimizely will include two snippets instead of the standard single snippet.
+The project snippet will load synchronously, and when that is complete, the second snippet will begin to load the asynchronous variation code.
 This way, you can keep the page loading quickly, and the things that are going to take longer to execute but are not critical to the initial experience can load in the background.
 This gives you more power to control when components load.

 When to use asynchronous loading

-Asynchronous loading is best suited to variations that are not immediately visible when the page first loads.
+Use asynchronous loading for variations that are not immediately visible when the page first loads.
 Examples include:

 Placing the variation "below the fold," as in the example described above